GrowthLimit

 Performance Report Overview

-The Performance Report is the most valuable section in Google Search Console.
-It provides insights into your website’s search performance.
-It shows which search queries bring users to your site and how effectively your pages convert searches into clicks.
+The Performance Report is usually the first report to open after indexing is confirmed.
+It shows which search queries bring users to your site and how often search impressions turn into clicks.

 Understanding Performance Metrics